anugrahjames-official/anugrahjames-official/README.md

 ## 🚀 About Me
 ![Age](https://img.shields.io/badge/Age-18-brightgreen)

-From ethical hacking at 13 to launching an open-source edtech startup as a teen, I’ve always followed one path: **learn fast, build faster**.
+From ethical hacking at 13 to launching an open-source Ed-Tech startup as a teen, I’ve always followed one path: **learn fast, build faster**.
 Now, I'm the **Founder & Software Engineer of College Concierge**, an AI-powered platform built to help students make better decisions about higher education in India.

 I’m a self-taught innovator who thrives at the intersection of real-world implementation and technical excellence.
 Whether it’s full-stack apps, AI-assisted workflows, or server infra—I dive deep, build independently, and optimize for impact.